Latin was a mysterious language, even though my mother language derives from it. It has a reputation for being hard, and well…dead.

 As we entered the COVID-19 dominated world, I was committed to come out of it better.
 And one of the things I started learning is Latin.

 I started with DuoLingo (which has a beta version of the course) and I’ve kept the discipline of doing a few lessons every day for now 80 days non-stop!

 I started with some fear, and low expectations, but over the last weeks I have loved it.
 I actually loved it so much that I have bough Wheelock’s Latin (7th Edition) and the corresponding workbook.

 DuoLingo was very good to get me started, but Wheelock’s book is more comprehensive and formal, with lots of information, phrases and practice.

 It is a true wonderful feeling to read the words on a paragraph in a new language and make sense of it.
-It is as an entire new brain pops inside you.
+It is as if an entire new brain popped inside you.

 After weeks of practice, I was able to read this paragraph.
 My first full one in Latin: